Naveen-8247/Chat-Application/README.md

 🚀 Features
 📌 Persistent Chat History

-Automatically saves all chat sessions and displays them beautifully in the sidebar for quick access.
+Automatically saves all chat sessions

+Displays them beautifully in the sidebar for quick access

 ⚡ Real-time Updates

-Chats, titles, and history refresh automatically whenever a new message is sent.
+Chats, titles, and history refresh automatically

+Updates instantly when a new message is sent

 📊 Structured Data Rendering

+Supports structured data from the model

-Handles model-generated structured data and displays it in clean, responsive HTML tables.
+Renders clean, responsive HTML tables

 👍 User Feedback

-Users can like or dislike individual model responses.
+Users can like or dislike individual model responses

 📱 Fully Responsive UI

-Optimized for mobile, tablet, and desktop.
+Optimized for mobile, tablet, and desktop

 🌗 Theme Toggle

-Light and Dark mode support with smooth transitions.
+Smooth switching between Light and Dark mode

 🛠️ Architecture Overview

 This repository represents the frontend client of the Lumibyte Chat System.

+All of the following are powered by an external backend API:

-All conversational logic
+Conversational logic

 Session storage

 Response generation

 Feedback handling

-…are powered by an external backend API.

 🌐 API Base URL